AdrianLThomas/presentations/slides/load-testing-with-k6/load-testing-with-k6.md

 ---

-# Who is this talk for?
+# Who Is This Talk For?

 Mainly focused towards engineers and leaders.